 20 Sep A visit to Cadaqués on the Costa Brava

 Salvador Dalí believed that he was a reincarnation of the rugged Cap de Creus – the headland just north of Cadaqués, on the Costa Brava, and near the border with France.
-Maybe he was, given that we – us and everything else – are all made of atoms.
+Maybe he was, given that we – and everything else in the world – are all made of atoms.

 The world’s most famous surrealist lived in the tiny fishing village of Port Lligat on the Cap de Creus peninsula from 1930 till the death of this wife Gala in 1982.
 I went to visit his home as a day trip from my base in Girona, just over an hour away.

 Dalí – the dark side of genius

 As an artist, Dalí was a genius.
 As a person, he was too full of shame for me to admire him.
 I discovered this from reading Ian Gibson’s The Shameful Life of Dalí, which offers a perspective that not all Dalí fans agree with.

 I believe everyone has a ‘dark’ side and, as German philosopher Friedrich Nietzsche said, the “night is also a sun“.
 Dalí had a very deep dark side.
 He was haunted by the failings of a particular part of his anatomy and by the death of his mother when he was a teenager.

 In his work The Unspeakable Confessions, he lamented that he would never be able to “make a woman creak like a watermelon” because his penis was “small, pitiful and soft”.
 Dalí’s mother died when he was 16, in what was the “greatest blow he had ever experienced”.
 The loss made him “determined to achieve fame at whatever cost”, writes Gibson.

 A day visit to the Costa Brava

-I took me an hour and a bit of slow driving to reach Cadaqués from Girona.
+I took my time to reach Cadaqués from Girona.
 After Roses, I zig-zagged up and over Mount Pení, navigating over 100 hairpin bends cutting through the garriga, with its low-growing aromatic shrubs, olive groves and vineyards.